VideoExpertsGroup1/CloudVideoPlatform/MobileClient/iOS/README.md

 ------------------------------------------------------------------------------------------------------

 How to Use it:
-* Sign Up or Sign In
+* Sign Up or Sign In (Please contact us at info@videoexpertsgroup.com if you don't have an account)
 * Watch your streams, record them, make short clips and share them

 Features of VXG Cloud Client: